FlorentCLMichel/quetta/manual.typ

 == ‘Quetta’?

-_‘Quetta’_ (#tengwar.quenya[Quetta]) means ‘word’ in Quenya @elfdict, one of the fictional languages invented by British writer and philologist J. R. R. Tolkien.
+_‘Quetta’_ (#quenya[Quetta]) means ‘word’ in Quenya @elfdict, one of the fictional languages invented by British writer and philologist J. R. R. Tolkien.
 It thus seemed fitting for a module aimed at making the process of typing these languages easier.

 Words are also, loosely speaking, the base units this module works on, as we shall see in more detailes below.